 The BFT provides information regarding the Wwft through its website.
-If there are any legislative or interpretive changes after the publication date of this Specific Guideline, they will be published on the BFT website.
+If there are any legislative or interpretive changes18 after the publication date of this Specific Guideline, they will be published on the BFT website.

-The Financial Action Task Force (FATF) publishes information and recommendations relating to money laundering and terrorist financing on its website.
+The Financial Action Task Force (FATF)19 publishes information and recommendations relating to money laundering and terrorist financing on its website.

-The Anti Money Laundering Centre (AMLC) publishes on its website information related to money laundering, money laundering techniques and money laundering indicators.
+The Anti Money Laundering Centre (AMLC) publishes on its website information related to money laundering and money laundering techniques.